 And don't forget Act 3, where it is harder to actually get to the final boss than to beat it.

-Wacky Workbench?
-Combine a floor you can't stand on that forces you to jump high into areas where there are patterned background graphics that can kill you onto platforms near the top of the stage, those slowly snaking block platforms, cold blasts under most major jumps, and elevators that spin you and make you jump off oddly.
+Wacky Workbench features flicking checkered floor that allows Sonic to bounce to higher into areas where there are patterned background graphics that can kill you onto platforms near the top of the stage, those slowly snaking block platforms, air vents under most major jumps, and elevators that spin you and make you jump off oddly.
 Additionally, when you get thrown to the top of the stage, you have to work your way down, slowly, through the killer background, to the bottom of suspended pillars JUST NEAR the bouncy floor.
 At least the crushers don't actually kill you.

-Carnival Night Zone, Act 2 is great fun up until you get stuck between two red and white swirling things... and you will.
+Carnival Night Zone Act 2 when playing as Sonic, this Act is great fun up until you get stuck between two red and white barrels... and you will.
 (On the GameFAQs message board, it's known as the Barrel of Doom.)
 It's actually quite easy to get past them if you know how, but the game gives you absolutely no indication on how to, causing many players to get completely stuck.
 One of the few Guide Dang It moments in the Sonic series.
 This led to the rise of a video game urban legend — back around the time of the game's release, when you called Sega's help line (Remember those?), the line's automated greeting was supposedly along the lines of "Welcome to the Sega help line!
 To get past the red and white swirly things in Carnival Night Act 2...."

 Another thing about Carnival Night Zone Act 2 is that the level is designed to waste time; with all the bumpers and the sheer length of the level, odds are when you reach the boss you'll only have 3 minutes or so left on the clock.
 And of COURSE this boss is one who uses a strategy where you can only get a hit on him once every 30 seconds or so.
 So unless you can somehow get a lot of hits on him at once (which is only possible if you've learned the timing on Sonic's insta-shield attack, or you're willing to bleed rings in order to get those extra hits in while you have Mercy Invincibility, or if you managed to hold on to a lightning shield — which is tricky with all the water in the level) then odds are you'll time out before finishing the fight.

-Marble Garden Zone also qualifies; uber-steep hills, out-of-control tops, spikes everywhere, hideously placed spiked maces and crushing spiked pillars, and enemies that like to pop out of nowhere.
-Oh, and both the sub- and main-bosses of the zone like to collapse the level on you, midway through each act.
+Marble Garden Zone features very steep hills, out-of-control tops, spikes everywhere, hideously placed spiked maces and crushing spiked pillars, and enemies that like to pop out of nowhere.
+And both the sub- and main-bosses of the zone like to collapse the level on you, midway through each act.

 Sandopolis Zone as well, especially the second act, with the annoying ghosts and rising sand/timed switch door puzzles.